BeardedManZhao/mathematical-expression-py/README.md

 prefixExpressionOperation = mathematical.prefixExpressionOperation.get_instance("prefixExpressionOperation")
 # Obtain the bracketed expression calculation component through the library
 bracketsCalculation2 = mathematical.bracketsCalculation2.get_instance("bracketsCalculation2")
+# Another way is to get the calculation component object, which is more similar to the writing method in Java
+# bracketsCalculation2 = mathematical.get_instance(mathematical.booleanCalculation2, "bracketsCalculation2")

 # Pass the first formula to the parenthesis expression calculation component Check and calculate the formula can also be passed to the parenthesis expression calculation
 prefixExpressionOperation.check(s1)